ryedin/site/_guide/09-databases.md

 phase: run
 ---

-A Database is an external Resource that your app talks to.
+A Database manages persistent data for your app.
 The most common Databases are PostgreSQL, MySQL and Redis.

-In the [`convox deploy`](/guide/deploy/) phase, you will provision a Managed Database Resource like [RDS Postgres](https://aws.amazon.com/rds/postgresql/) or [ElastiCache Redis](https://aws.amazon.com/elasticache/).
+When it comes time to [deploy](/guide/deploy/) your application to a production environment, you should rely on a managed database like [RDS Postgres](https://aws.amazon.com/rds/postgresql/) or [ElastiCache Redis](https://aws.amazon.com/elasticache/), and provision it as a Convox [Resource](/guide/resources/).

-But here in the [`convox start`](/guide/start/) phase, you want to set up a disposable Database that start with your other app Services.
-For this you will add another Service in the `services:` section of `docker-compose.yml`.
+When [developing](/guide/develop/) locally, however, you should run a Database as one of the Services of your app.
+Add it in the `services:` section of `docker-compose.yml`.

-Because the Database is external to your app, you should use a pre-built Image.
-Convox offers [convox/postgres](https://hub.docker.com/r/convox/postgres/) [convox/mysql](https://hub.docker.com/r/convox/mysql/), and [convox/redis](https://hub.docker.com/r/convox/postgres/) on DockerHub.
+Because the Database runs on software not maintained by your team, you should use a pre-built Image.
+Convox offers [convox/postgres](https://hub.docker.com/r/convox/postgres/), [convox/mysql](https://hub.docker.com/r/convox/mysql/), and [convox/redis](https://hub.docker.com/r/convox/postgres/) on DockerHub as convenient starting images.

 For the example Node.js app, add `convox/redis`: